Preterm labor and birth

 - Women who are black

 We know that preterm labor can lead to early birth.
 So how do you know if you’re in preterm labor?
-Learn the signs so you know what to do if preterm labor happens to you.
+Learn the signs of preterm labor so you know what to do if preterm labor happens to you.

 Last reviewed June 2013

 See also: Peterm labor: What dads can do